Health of children

 For further detail of how overweight and obesity is defined and measured, see Overweight and obesity.

-As of 30 April 2022, about half (53%) of children aged 5–11 had one dose of the COVID-19 vaccine and 37% were fully vaccinated (Department of Health 2022b).
-Most children aged 12–15 have had one dose (85%) or have been fully vaccinated (80%).
+As of 24 March 2023 , nearly half (48%) of children aged 5–11 had at least one dose of the COVID-19 vaccine and 38% had at least two doses (Department of Health 2023a).
+Most children aged 12–15 have had at least one dose (79%) or have had at least two doses (74%).
 For the most recent vaccination data, see the Department of Health’s COVID-19 vaccination – vaccination data.

-Kids Helpline reported that nationally the number of duty of care interventions to protect children and young people between December 2020 and 31 May 2021 was nearly twice as high as the same period a year ago (an increase of 99%) (yourtown 2021).
+Kids Helpline reported that nationally the number of duty of care interventions to protect children and young people between December 2020 and 31 May 2021 was nearly twice as high as the same period a year ago (yourtown 2021).
 This increase in contact to police, child safety or ambulance services was largely due to interventions for suicide attempts (38%) and child abuse (35%).

 For more information on the health of children, see: